Tjemmmic/Tjemmmic/README.md

 # 💫 About Me:
 My name is Michael Tjemmes.
-I recently received my Bachelor of Science in Electrical Engineering and Computer Engineering (Double Major), specializing in Cyber Systems and Security.<br>I love all things C/C++, though I must admit I thoroughly enjoy using Python too.<br>My focus is on Software Development, Embedded Systems, and Security.
-I am also fascinated by AI and Deep Learning.<br>My interest for languages extends beyond technology - I speak English, Spanish (Seal of Biliteracy), and Japanese (Minor).
+I recently received my Bachelor of Science in Electrical Engineering and Computer Engineering (Double Major), specializing in Cyber Systems and Security.<br>I love all things C/C++, though I enjoy using all languages.<br>My focus is on Software Development, Embedded Systems, and Security.
+I am also fascinated by AI and Quantum Computing.<br>My interest for languages extends beyond technology - I speak English, Spanish (Seal of Biliteracy), and Japanese (Minor).

 ## 🌐 Socials: